 What is the process?

 The first step when considering to refinance your mortgage is to do as much research as you can.
-It’s essential to have an understanding of the pros and cons associated with refinancing your home in relation to your individual situation.
-Advice from your financial advisor or broker is key to ensure you make the right decision for you.
+It’s essential to have an understanding of the pros and cons associated with refinancing your home concerning your situation.
+Advice from your financial advisor or broker is vital to ensure you make the right decision for you.

 A good advisor will be able to walk you through this entire process to ensure you thoroughly understand how refinancing will affect you and what it will cost you in both the long and short-term.